अकिञ्चनस्य दान्तस्य शान्तस्य समचेतस: ।

 (Krama-sandarbha-ṭīkā; Prīti Sandarbha: 9)

 “With the two [verses] beginning akiñcanasya …, he [i.e., Bhagavān Śrī Kṛṣṇa] shows the greatness of the happiness of experiencing himself.
-Because there is no object worthy of being accepted [alt., selected, admired] other than Bhagavān, one [i.e., a bhakta] is ‘disinterested’ (akiñcanasya).
+There is no other object worthy of being accepted [alt., selected, or, admired] other than Bhagavān—[with this understanding] one [i.e., a bhakta] is thus ‘disinterested’ (akiñcanasya).
 The cause of this is mayā … [i.e., the cause of one’s being disinterested is that one is of mind fully satisfied by me].
 Specifically by the cause of [one’s] being disinterested (akiñcana), the three qualifiers are used: dāntasya … [i.e., the bhakta is said to be controlled, peaceful, and equanimous].
-One is ‘equanimous’ (sama-cetasaḥ) [particularly] because of the absence of rejectability and acceptability otherwise [i.e., because one has no sense of having to reject or accept anything].
+One is ‘equanimous’ (sama-cetasaḥ) [particularly] because of the absence of rejectability and acceptability elsewhere [i.e., because one’s sole criterion for rejection or acceptance of things is based solely on Śrī Bhagavān and the relative relations of things to him].
 Because of direct perception of him [i.e., Bhagavān] alone everywhere, it said sarvā … [i.e., ‘All directions are filled with happiness’].”